KingScooty/creativenightly.com/app/_posts/2015-03-05-Using-bower-install-hooks-to-prep-CSS-components-for-SASS-workflows.md

 ---
-title: "Using Bower install hooks to prep vanilla CSS components for SASS workflows"
+title: "Using Bower install hooks to change / rename CSS files to SASS files after installing them"
 subtitle: "An upgrade, and integration server safe method to include vanilla CSS components in your SASS workflow and build pipeline."
 ---

-Have you ever tried to import a vanilla CSS bower component into your SASS/SCSS workflow, with the intention of physically importing the contents of that file in to your main.scss file; only to find that the file is linked/referenced and ignored during the build process?
+Have you ever tried to import a *CSS* bower component into your SASS/SCSS workflow, with the intention of physically importing the contents of that file in to your main.scss file; only to find that the file is linked/referenced and ignored during the build process?

 <!--more-->